agentmorris/camera-trap-ml-survey/README.md

 ![Individual ID](https://img.shields.io/badge/-Individual_ID-purple)
 ![Video](https://img.shields.io/badge/-Video-orange)

-The fist tag ("Ecology Paper") is used to indicate that this paper isn't <i>about</i> camera trap AI, it just happens to <i>use</i> AI for camera traps.
+The first tag ("Ecology Paper") is used to indicate that this paper isn't <i>about</i> camera trap AI, it just happens to <i>use</i> AI for camera traps.
 With any luck, a few years from now, this kind of paper will be 99% of this list!
 NB: there is a gray area around ecology methods papers that are clearly not about AI, but aren't <i>exactly</i> ecology papers (e.g. papers comparing camera traps to other forms of observation); I've included those in this tag.

 The "Individual ID" tag is new as of the time that I'm writing this, in fact it's possible that someone already has a survey on papers that used AI-assisted individual ID for camera trap images.
 If that exists, <a href="mailto:agentmorris+cameratrapsurvey@gmail.com">email me</a>.
 My goal is not to track the literature on individual ID, just to track papers that are pretty specific to camera traps, especially ecology papers that use AI-assisted individual ID in camera trap images.